jolantahuba/YT-Backup/README.md

 ## Inspiration
 Personal needs.
 Created to never again wonder what's behind "Unavailable videos are hidden" in my YouTube playlist. :relaxed:

+*This project is not endorsed or certified by YouTube / Google LLC.*